Lovegiver/ReactivePipeline/src/README.md.md

     static Flux<ServerSentEvent<String>> getSinglePipelineStatesFlux(Pipeline pipeline)

 In the case you define multiple Pipelines, the DataStreamer can produces a Flux for all of them or a single one.
-For a single Pipeline, you'll use the seco
+For a single Pipeline, you'll use the second method.

 ## Other usefull objects

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDMyMjY0NDgsNDQ0NjYzNTY0LC0xND
+eyJoaXN0b3J5IjpbMTg5NzE4NjI1Myw0NDQ2NjM1NjQsLTE0Mj
-I3OTE3ODg0LDE4MDAxOTM4MjEsMTUwMzYzNzMzNCwyNzMxODc4
+c5MTc4ODQsMTgwMDE5MzgyMSwxNTAzNjM3MzM0LDI3MzE4Nzgw
-MDksLTI3Mzc1NzA0NiwtOTk3NTA1NSw5MDY1ODM1ODMsLTIwOD
+OSwtMjczNzU3MDQ2LC05OTc1MDU1LDkwNjU4MzU4MywtMjA4MD
-A0NDMyMTYsNzE0MjQ1MTAxLDIwMTUwMTM2OTQsNTU0NzMwNTg3
+Q0MzIxNiw3MTQyNDUxMDEsMjAxNTAxMzY5NCw1NTQ3MzA1ODcs
-LDEwNDkwNjYzMzQsLTU0ODYyMjM3NV19
+MTA0OTA2NjMzNCwtNTQ4NjIyMzc1XX0=
 -->